How to Use Quantum Indistinguishability Obfuscation: Introduction

 These results highlight some generic properties of programs that imply copy protectability, making progress on Question \eqref{question-1}: if a program can be described on \emph{all but one} input (i.e.\ it can be punctured), then in order to copy a $\qsiO$ obfuscation of the original program one must spend a comparable amount of work to that required to fill in the program's value at the missing point.

 \paragraph{Techniques for the use of $\qsiO$.} One of the main contributions of this work is a technical toolkit for the use of $\qsiO$.
 The reader familiar with classical indistinguishability obfuscation ($\iO$) will recall that it is often used in conjunction with puncturing to obtain interesting applications.
 For $\qsiO$, we identify \emph{unclonable encryption} as the key primitive that, alongside puncturing, unlocks applications to copy protection.
+For $\qsiO$, we identify \emph{unclonable encryption}~\cite{BL20} as the key primitive that, alongside puncturing, unlocks applications to copy protection.
+Informally, unclonable encryption is a secret-key encryption scheme where ciphertexts are ``unclonable''.

 As a key technical tool in our proof of (A), we introduce a new variant of unclonable encryption which we call \emph{coupled unclonable encryption}.
-Whereas constructing (full-fledged) unclonable encryption in the standard model remains an important open problem, we are able to build our variant from one-way functions, and we show that it suffices for (A).
+Whereas constructing (full-fledged) unclonable encryption in the standard model remains an important open problem, we are able to build our variant from one-way functions,\footnote{If one is satisfied with encrypting messages of a \emph{fixed} polynomial length, then cUE exists unconditionally.
+This is a simple corollary of our result.
+However, in our applications of cUE, the messages are potentially much longer than the secret keys, and we therefore require a pseudorandom generator.} and we show that it suffices for (A).
 Given the notorious difficulty of building unclonable encryption in the standard model, we believe that our variant is of independent interest.

 To further showcase our techniques, we show that assuming injective one-way functions and unclonable encryption, $\qsiO$ achieves a strong notion of copy protection for point functions which is beyond the reach of existing techniques.